theNestruo/z80-asm-meter-vscode/README.md

 Users are encouraged to update to the newer versions for a more performant and efficient source code metering.

+Roughly speaking, version 5.5.0 onwards the extension is about 15&times; to 20&times; faster than previous versions.

 <details>

 Early versions of this extension avoided metering more than once the same selection, and also prevented the metering to be triggered too frequently (debouncing).

-From version 5.4.0 onwards, development has focused on performance improvements: now it uses a "Least Recently Used" (LRU) cache for previously metered selections, expensive RegExps have been replaced by lighter alternatives, and another internal LRU cache for instructions improves the performance when metering large source code blocks.
+From version 5.4.0 onwards, development has focused on performance improvements: now it uses a "Least Recently Used" (LRU) cache for previously metered selections, expensive RegExps have been replaced by lighter alternatives, and, since version 5.5.0, another internal LRU cache for instructions improves the performance when metering large source code blocks.

 The following table compares the time took to meter 11&nbsp;179 lines of source code (the [fully annotated disassembly of King's Valley (&copy; Konami 1985)](https://github.com/GuillianSeed/Kings-Valley) by [Manuel Pazos](https://github.com/GuillianSeed)) using VS Code 1.92.1, Windows 10, AMD Ryzen 3 2200U: